-Each hall has its own Halloween tradition – a scavenger hunt or haunted house -organized by the hall officers.
+Halloween is celebrated in the residence halls.
+Hall officers work together to plan this fun event.
+Whether a scavenger hunt or haunted house—you are sure to have frightful fun!
 Halloween might also be your best chance to see Vera, Cottey’s official ghost.
 In 1920, when Cottey had a high school for women, high school senior Vera Alice Neitzert died tragically on May 17 of severe burns received when her nightgown caught fire while she and friends were making candy in a chafing dish in a suite sitting room in Main Hall.
 Fifty years later the legend of Vera the ghost took hold when students practicing piano in Rosemary Hall heard strange noises.
 Even though Rosemary Hall has since been torn down, the fire occurred in Main Hall and Vera died in the hospital in Nevada.
 The legend of her ghost still remains.

 Tearing of the Squares

 During the days leading up to finals and winter break, students will gather in the parlor of their respective residence halls each evening to count down the days until winter break begins.